 - Processes data relating to criminal convictions

-Processors will also need to review existing data processing agreements to ensure that they have met their compliance obligations under the GDPR.
+Processors will also need to review existing data processing agreements to ensure they have met their compliance obligations under the GDPR.

-Who is required to appoint a DPO?
+Who is Required to Appoint a DPO?

 Core activities here refer to a controller or processor’s key operational activities.
 This does not include supporting activities such as payroll or IT support which are ancillary functions.